7andahalf/Canvas-Of-War/README.md

 - open a browser and go to http://<server-ip>:3000/
 - Enter your name
 - Invite your friends, ask them to do the same thing.
 Enter different names
+- Find your friends by exploring the map
 - Controls: Moving   - up,down,left,right keys or w,a,s,d keys,
 			Shooting - spacebar,
 			Aiming   - Mouse